-Yes, appeals are to be filed with the Assistant University Secretary (Senate) within four weeks of receipt* of the previous ruling.
-Extensions need to be sought from the Assistant University Secretary (Senate) in advance of the deadline.
+Yes, appeals are to be filed with the Associate University Secretary (Senate) within four weeks of receipt* of the previous ruling.
+Extensions need to be sought from the Associate University Secretary (Senate).
 The four week limit will otherwise generally be treated strictly.
 If a situation is time-sensitive, it is in the student’s interest to file an appeal much sooner than the deadline date.

 *Notice by email is considered received the same day and notice by surface mail within three days.
 The first notice sent starts the time period running.

 Is it always a good idea to file a Special Appeal?